Kym1ng/Kym1ng/README.md

 💻 **Research Assistant**
 *USC INI (Mark and Mary Stevens Neuroimaging and Informatics Institute)*
 Feb 2024 – Jan 2025
-- Developed a DCN-GAN in PyTorch to generate cortex thickness meshes for data augmentation and the Mesh Diffusion model.
+- Developed a DCN-GAN in PyTorch to generate cortex thickness meshes for data augmentation and Mesh Diffusion modeling, enhancing dataset diversity and training robustness.
-- Integrated ResNet blocks and attention layers to enhance feature extraction.
+- Designed and implemented the model with ResNet blocks and attention layers to improve depth and feature extraction—reducing the FID score by 41.52% for mesh generation.
+- Optimized the model on GPU clusters using YAML-based configuration control with Omegaconf and implemented mesh visualization with SciPy for enhanced interpretability.
-- Improved GAN stability using weight clipping for WGAN and implementing gradient penalty loss for WGANGP, optimized via YAML-based configuration control with Omegaconf.
+- Improved GAN stability by applying weight clipping for WGAN and gradient penalty loss (WGANGP), achieving balanced discriminator-generator convergence.

 💻 **Software Engineering Intern**
-*NextTier*
+*Eth Tech*
-Jun 2024 – Sep 2024
+Nov 2023 – Jan 2024
-- Designed and implemented a distributed e-commerce database system using MongoDB, reducing query latency by 50% through effective sharding and hash key design.
+- Implemented a distributed e-commerce database system using MongoDB with the Amazon Fashion Products dataset, developing backend CRUD operations with Tkinter and PyMongo.
-- Developed backend CRUD operations with Tkinter and PyMongo, and created a desktop query interface using Streamlit.
+- Created a Streamlit-based desktop query interface to enhance user experience.
+- Optimized data distribution by designing an effective hash key for MongoDB sharding, reducing query latency by 50% and bolstering data reliability through distributed backup strategies.
-- Enabled real-time data interaction via cURL with Firebase on AWS EC2, ensuring efficient data storage and retrieval.
+- Built a lightweight real-time database on AWS EC2, leveraging cURL with the REST API for efficient data storage and retrieval.
+- Visualized transaction data using D3.js, Vue, and Deck.gl, creating interactive map-based dashboards to reveal spatial distribution and transaction patterns.

 💻 **Machine Learning Engineer Intern**
 *Tencent Holdings Ltd.*
-Jun 2023 – Sep 2023
+Aug 2023 – Oct 2023
-- Built a hybrid recommendation system using Yelp rating data, processing large-scale datasets with Spark RDD.
+- Developed a hybrid recommendation system for personalized user recommendations using Yelp rating data.
+- Processed large-scale data with Spark RDD, optimizing feature extraction and transformation for efficiency.
 - Enhanced item-based collaborative filtering by integrating an XGBoost model, achieving 95.1% accuracy—a 6% performance boost over the baseline.

 ---